ireo00/ggr472-lab2/README.md

 Data Sources:
+I created the Toronto bakeries geoJSON file via geojson.io.
-I used the subway stations data from http://ttcdata.s3-website-us-east-1.amazonaws.com/; the subway lines data from https://open.toronto.ca/dataset/ttc-subway-shapefiles/; and boundaries of Toronto neighbourhoods from https://open.toronto.ca/dataset/neighbourhoods/.
+I used the subway stations data from http://ttcdata.s3-website-us-east-1.amazonaws.com/; the subway lines data from https://open.toronto.ca/dataset/ttc-subway-shapefiles/; and boundaries of Toronto neighbourhoods from https://open.toronto.ca/dataset/neighbourhoods/ (ended up not showing this layer).